josegonzalez/cakephp-wysiwyg/README.markdown

 ## Installation

-For 1.3 support, please see the [1.3 branch](https://github.com/josegonzalez/cakephp-wysiwyg-helper/tree/1.3);
+For 1.3 support, please see the [1.3 branch](https://github.com/josegonzalez/cakephp-wysiwyg-helper/tree/1.3).

-Download the JS distribution of your editor of choice and install it in your js folder
+Download the JS distribution of your editor of choice and install it in your js folder.

 _[Manual]_